List of current NFL broadcasters

 This is a list of active NFL broadcasters, including those for each individual team as well as those that have national rights.
-Unlike the other three major professional sports leagues in the U.S. (Major League Baseball, the NBA and the NHL), all regular-season and post-season games are shown on American television on one of five national networks.
+Unlike the other three major professional sports leagues in the U.S. (Major League Baseball, the NBA and the NHL), all regular-season and post-season games are shown on American television on one of the national networks.
 Most preseason games are still televised by regional/local broadcasters, with selected preseason games simulcast on national networks.

 Background

-All regular-season and postseason games are shown in the U.S. on one of five national networks: the broadcast networks of CBS, Fox, ABC or NBC; or the cable channels ESPN or NFL Network.
+All regular-season and postseason games are shown in the United States on one of following national networks: the broadcast networks of ABC, CBS, Fox, or NBC; the cable channels ESPN or NFL Network; or streamed exclusively on Amazon Prime Video, ESPN+, Netflix, or Peacock.
 The league does not, in general, have an anti-siphoning rule for regular season games, and such games can be (and are) carried on both the cable outlet and the local affiliate.
-Since 2018, selected regular season games airing on NFL Network are also simulcast on Fox.
-For those regular season games aired exclusively on NFL Network or ESPN, they are also simulcast on a local broadcast station in each of the home markets of the two participating teams (determined by a bidding process).
-ESPN also airs one postseason game that is also simulcast on their sister national broadcast network ABC; all other postseason games air televised on either CBS, Fox, or NBC.
-As part of the Sports Broadcasting Act of 1961, the U.S government granted the NFL permission to sell the rights to all regular season and postseason games to the national networks, as an exemption to antitrust laws.
+For those regular season games aired exclusively on cable networks ESPN or NFL Network, or exclusively on one of the aforementioned over-the-top streaming services, they are also simulcast on a local broadcast station in each of the home markets of the two participating teams (determined by a bidding process).
+ESPN may also simulcast selected games on their sister national broadcast network ABC.
+Likewise, As part of the Sports Broadcasting Act of 1961, the U.S. government granted the NFL permission to sell the rights to all regular season and postseason games to the national networks, as an exemption to antitrust laws.